tiffany-lina/alu-higher_level_programming/python-more_classes/README.md

 ### 8-rectangle.py
 Adds a static method `bigger_or_equal` to compare two Rectangle objects based on their area and return the bigger one.
+### 9-rectangle.py
+Extends the Rectangle class with a `square` class method that returns a new Rectangle instance with width == height == size.
+Demonstrates area, perimeter, and string representation of a square.